-Therefore, while the Southern California Association of Governments (SCAG) was not required to prepare a CEQA compliance document for the City's RHNA, this CEQA statutory exemption does not apply to the preparation of an updated General Plan Housing Element to reflect the updated 6th Cycle RHNA (2021-2029).
-CEQA compliance is also required for the Safety Element Update component of the project as well.
+Therefore, while the Southern California Association of Governments (SCAG) was not required to prepare a CEQA compliance document for the City's RHNA, it is less clear if this exemption applies to the actions of the City to plan for the state mandated RHNA including the current project.
+Thus, the City has prepared this IS/ND following the CEQA Appendix G Environmental Checklist.